bobgilmore/githooks/README.md

 -----------
 It will also write to the git config variable `hooks.symlinksourcerepo`, used by the git hooks in https://github.com/bobgilmore/dotfiles to provide effective instructions for leveraging the original installation of this repo, rather than prompting the user to re-clone.

-Updating the Hooks
+Updating the Hooks (Obsolete, Requires Update)
 ==================
 Since the githook files that you'll be creating in your individual repos are all symbolic links into your (presumably) one local copy of this repo, updating or changing your local copy of this repo will affect *all repos that you set this up for, all at once.*  Note; this goes both ways:

 - If you pull updates from Github to your local copy, all of your repos will instantaneously get the updates.
 - If you edit your local copy to make a change in one of your project, you'll effect *all* of your projects.
 Of course, you *could* set up multiple local copies of this repo for different "styles" of project, but read the next section for a better approach.

-Advice for Committers
+Advice for Committers (Obsolete, Requires Update)
 ======================

 Add Repo-Specific Changes *Conditionally*
 ---------
 Since all of your affected repos have symlinks to one shared set of hooks, don't make project-specific changes to the hook files.
 Rather, make the behavior change based on an **optional** git configuration variable, and then set that variable for the projects where it's necessary.

-See how I handle `checkrubysyntax` in the `pre-commit` file for an example of how to do this.
+See how I handle `check-ruby-syntax` in the `pre-commit` file for an example of how to do this.

 I think that it's best to add a new checkin its "most stringent" setting, so that people can become aware of if and make an informed decision to deactivate it.